allenchng/InsightWriting/Classic DS Problems.md

 - [Wayfair - ReCNet: Deep Learning based Cross-class Recommendations at Wayfair](https://tech.wayfair.com/data-science/2019/12/recnet-deep-learning-based-cross-class-recommendations-at-wayfair/)
 ---

-## Search Systems
+## Text Search Systems

-Finding what you want with words.
+Text search systems are ubiquitous in our lives.
+The challenge of finding what users want using keywords or expressions, however, is a deep field whose problems are

 **Industry Examples**
 - [Amazon - Building an NLP-powered search index with Amazon Textract and Amazon Comprehend](https://aws.amazon.com/blogs/machine-learning/building-an-nlp-powered-search-index-with-amazon-textract-and-amazon-comprehend/)